ortmasiu/ortmasiu/README.md

-Hi, I’m Olerato!👋🏾
+Hi, I'm Olerato!👋🏾

-I have a passion for all things software, with a focus on using technology to solve real-life problems.
-I am currently exploring blockchain and smart contract development on the Internet Computer, as well as delving into the exciting worlds of machine learning, deep learning, and artificial intelligence.
+I'm a passionate mechanical engineering student with a strong interest in software development and using technology to tackle real-life challenges.
+Currently, I am exploring the fascinating realms of blockchain and smart contract development on the Internet Computer.
+Additionally, I'm delving into the exciting fields of machine learning, deep learning, and artificial intelligence.

-I'm looking to collaborate on one of my projects, called Kuro, a powerful command engine (link below).
+I'm actively seeking collaboration for one of my projects called Kuro, a robust command engine.
+You can find more information about Kuro at the following link: [www.github.com/ortmasiu/kurocommandengine](www.github.com/ortmasiu/kurocommandengine).

-If you'd like to connect, you can reach me at @ortmasiu on Twitter!

-kuro link: www.github.com/ortmasiu/kurocommandengine
+If you're interested in connecting and potentially collaborating, feel free to reach out to me on Twitter.
+You can find me at [@ortmasiu](https://twitter.com/ortmasiu).

+Looking forward to connecting!

+Best regards,
+Olerato